Kostianets/TCD/README.md

 1. **Data Loading**
    - **File:** `utils/data_loader.py`
    - **Description:** Loads data from the CSV file (`data/youtoxic_english_1000.csv`) and extracts the text and labels for a specified category.
-   - **Usage:** I'm using 4 columns from dataset: Text, IsToxic, IsAbusive, IsProvocative.
-If you want to use your dataset you will need to change code or be sure there is same attributes.

 2. **Base Classification Model**
    - **File:** `algorithm/naive_bayes.py`